Indian Rhinoceros Facts

-The Indian rhinoceros is a herbivorous animal meaning that it sustains itself on a purely plant based diet.
-Indian rhinos browse the densely vegetated sub-tropical forest for leaves, flowers, buds, fruits, berries and roots which they dig up from the ground using their horns.
+The Indian rhino lives across a fertile plain that has abundant tall-grass it consumes for the majority of its diet.
+Indian rhinos are herbivorous animals, and in addition to grass will also browse the densely vegetated sub-tropical forest for leaves, flowers, buds, fruits, berries and roots which they dig up from the ground using their horns.

 Due to its large size, the Indian rhino's only real predator in the wild are large wild cats such as tigers that will prey on the Indian rhino calves and weak individuals.
 Humans are the biggest threat to the Indian rhinoceros as they have been hunted to the brink of extinction for their horns.